 I had a vision in my head of how it was going to be when I brought my beautiful baby girl home.
 I would be wheeled out of the warm and fuzzy maternity ward with Lily in my arms and balloons on my chair.
 My husband would be waiting with the car.
 I would be all consumed in my happiness and joy, oblivious to anyone and everything else.

 As a person with Type 1 diabetes, I’ve been frustrated in years past with the lack of advancement for the treatment of this disease.
-It wasn’t until about five years ago that I decided to stop complaining and seek action.
-I asked myself the question – why aren’t things chaining and what can I do to help?
-I did a bit of research and with the help of my regular physician, I signed up to participate in diabetes related trials.
-I had no idea what I was in for, but knew it was something I had to do.
-Continue reading
+It wasn’t until about five years ago that I decided to stop complaining and take action.
+I asked myself the question – why aren’t things changing and what can I do to help?
+I did a bit of research and with the help of my regular physician, I was added to a list of diabetes related trials.
+I had no idea what I was in for, but knew it was something I had to do. (more…)